herbertcamargo/Anvil-v6-anvil-v6_1/README.md

 ##### 1. You restrict access to a function with `@anvil.server.callable` and `user_has_subscription`

 To restrict access to a premium function to users with a valid subscription, start by decorating the premium function with `@anvil.server.callable`.
-You can pass `@anvil.server.callable`'s `require_user` argument `user_has_subscription`. `user_has_subscription` takes a list of allowed subscriptions and checks if the logged-in user’s subscription matches any entry in the list.
+You can pass `@anvil.server.callable`'s `require_user` argument `user_has_subscription`. `user_has_subscription` takes a list of allowed subscriptions and checks if the logged-in user's subscription matches any entry in the list.

 From the template, this example function is only allowed to be run by users with a "personal" subscription: